mkingsnorth/starship_generator_docs/docs/controls.rst

 .. image:: images/controls_seed.gif

 This sets any overall controls for the Starship.

-.. note:: Some controls are for Blender 4 only and will not appear in older versions of Blender.

 * **Seed:** This is the number that controls the random generation of the entire object.
 Changing this number changes the entire starship configuration.
 It passes on the seed to all other modifiers through the *seed_attr* attribute.